michaeldoye/michaeldoye.github.io/about.md

 ### More Information
 If you must know, I live in Cape Town, South Africa.
-Currently working as head of development at [WebSEO](https://webseo.co.za)
+Currently working as head of development at [Web SEO](https://webseo.co.za)

 ### Contact me